kstange/MasqueBlizzInv/README.md

 ## Classic Support

 Classic is missing many features from Retail, so unsupported groups will not appear in Masque options.
-As of this writing only the following elements are supported:
+Currently, only the following elements are supported:

 * Bags (including Keyring)
 * Bank